rangle/ngCourse2/handout/components/creating_components.md

 }
 ```

 We need to import the `Component` decarator from `@angular/core` before we can make use of it.
-To use this component we simply add `<hello></hello>` to the HTML file or another template, and Angular will insert an instance of the `Hello` view between those tags.
+To use this component we simply add `<hello></hello>` to the HTML file or another template, and Angular will insert an instance of the `HelloComponent` view between those tags.

 [View Example](http://plnkr.co/edit/LmsR4psbJZwXH0c4lpMa?p=preview)